 "In the family we learn to embrace and support one another, to discern the meaning of facial expressions and moments of silence, to laugh and cry together."
 Pope Francis

-As a diocesan community we recognise the amazing joy there is to be found in family life along with the challenges and difficulties it sometimes presents.
+As a diocesan community we recognise the amazing joy found in family life, along with the challenges and difficulties it sometimes presents.
 Through different events and groups we work together to support a variety of activities which enrich life in the various fields of family life.
-If you want to get in touch about anything Marriage and Family Life related, please contact our Formation Team Marriage & Family Life Adviser.
+If you want to get in touch about anything Marriage and Family Life related please contact our Formation Team Marriage & Family Life Adviser.

 "Everyone is called to lovingly care for the life of the family, because families are never a problem, they are always a gift and, in terms of the future, they are an opportunity."
 Pope Francis